Installation and Setup

 also known as Organizational Chart template or Hierarchy Diagram

-To define organizational relationships — both formal and informal.
+To define organizational relationships, both formal and informal.

-Most people think of an Organization Chart as being different from a Tree Diagram,
+Most people think of an Organization Chart as being different from a Tree Diagram, but they both use the same underlying Excel Hierarchy Diagram, and the instructions for how to use both types of charts are identical.

 How to use any